sourcegraph/devx-scratch/2022/observability/log.snb.md

 Additionally, there are other patterns where pointer types are threaded extensively throughout the codebase, namely `database.DB`, and we get away with that fine, so the `log.Logger` pattern might continue to be acceptable:

 https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+database.DB

+## 2022-06-30 Possibly connected initiative in repo-management

+@jhchabran

+Alex Ostrikov reached me out this morning with a simple question around the ability to export logs through an API, in the context of this [initiative to build a 1-click exporter](https://github.com/sourcegraph/sourcegraph/discussions/37930).
+We had a casual conversation that I then ported it in their GitHub discussion in [that comment](https://github.com/sourcegraph/sourcegraph/discussions/37930#discussioncomment-3055172).
+I proposed them that we reach them out once we have some otel collector so they can run some experiment on their own.

+@bobheadxi also left some comments (e.g. https://github.com/sourcegraph/sourcegraph/discussions/37930#discussioncomment-3081875 and https://github.com/sourcegraph/sourcegraph/discussions/37930#discussioncomment-3075562)

 ## 2022-06-29 OpenTelemetry trace export exploration